Mold Allergy (Vataj Kaphaja Pratishyaya)

 - Suppression of natural urges

 Yoga and Pranayama for Mold Allergy

-Practice of Yoga is very effective in increasing functionality of body as well as mind.
-It strengthens immune system.
+Practice of Yoga is very effective in increasing the functionality of the body as well as the mind.
+It strengthens the immune system.
 Following asanas (postures) can be practiced:

 - Urdhwa mukha Swanasana